I’m Daniel Schmidt — a 14-year-old high school freshman from Nashville, Tennessee

 Second, there is a lack of coverage of certain topics in the mainstream media.
 Certain stories that I read online are BARELY, if ever, talked about in the mainstream media, and they should be front page headlines.
 On top of that, many stories that are issued either deliberately leave out certain facts to spread an agenda or outright publish incorrect information that they later have to leave an editor’s note explaining that what they wrote was a “mistake”.

 Third, there is a large absence of facts in today’s society.
 Lies have been spread by politicians for decades now, but the creation of social media has brought forth a whole new medium to spread incorrect information.
-Opinions nowadays are typically not based on facts and evidence, but rather on emotions and feelings; and that is terrifying.
-Despite what the ACTUAL facts of significant topics are, people will form their opinions based on what their favorite Hollywood celebrities will say and write on Twitter.
+Political beliefs nowadays are typically not based on facts and evidence, but rather on emotions and feelings; and that is terrifying.
+Despite what the ACTUAL facts of significant topics are, people will form their opinions based on what their favorite Hollywood celebrities will write on Twitter.

 Fourth, I have always loved expressing my own opinions and thoughts.
-Whenever there was a debate in school for a topic we would be discussing about, I would always be the kid in class that the other students would get mad at due to me not agreeing with them.
+Whenever there was a debate in school for a topic we would be discussing, I would always be the kid in class that the other students would get mad at due to me not agreeing with them.
 I have been told by many people that I should create an outlet to express my own opinions and share what I believe is not being reported on enough.
 Group-think is incredibly dangerous nowadays, and I want to invalidate it as much as possible.

 A lot of pundits and political commentators have also inspired me to create The Young Pundit.
-Individuals like Ben Shapiro, Tucker Carlson, Steven Crowder, Dave Rubin, Matt Drudge, Stefan Molyneux, and many others have issued in a new era of expressing opinions that go against mainstream ideas.
+Individuals like Ben Shapiro, Tucker Carlson, Dave Rubin, Matt Drudge, Stefan Molyneux, and many others have issued in a new era of expressing opinions that go against mainstream ideas.

 For each post I make, I will ensure that everything I write will be fully researched, that I will only come to my conclusions through evidence and facts, and that I will always publish the story in its entirety; even if it does not necessarily go along well with my personal political beliefs.
 I will also strive to post stories that have barely been reported elsewhere, to give insight into what topics the mainstream media is giving the cold shoulder to.